genner-lab/Masoko-eDNA-population-structure/README.md

 KrakenUniq/Bacteria_KrakenUniq.txt Percentage of reads from each microbial order in each sample

-KrakenUniq/Topten.txt Percentage of reads from the overall top ten most prevalent microbial order in each sample, across all samples.
+KrakenUniq/Topten.txt Percentage of reads from the most prevalent microbial orders by sample

 **scripts**